awsdocs/aws-iot-sitewise-user-guide/doc_source/define-iot-events-alarm-console.md

    1. Enter the **Severity** of the alarm\.
 Use a number that your team understands to reflect the severity of this alarm\.

-1. \(Optional\) In the **Notification settings** pane, you configure the notification settings for the alarm\.
-The alarm uses an AWS Lambda function in your AWS account to send alarm notification\.
+1. \(Optional\) In the **Notification settings** pane, you can configure the notification settings for the alarm\.
+The alarm uses an AWS Lambda function in your AWS account to manage alarm notifications\.
 For more information, see [Requirements for alarm notifications](define-iot-events-alarms.md#iot-events-alarm-notification-requirements)\.

-   In this pane, you configure this Lambda function, the message protocol, the message recipient, and the custom message that AWS IoT Events sends when this alarm detects\.
+   In this pane, you configure this Lambda function, the message protocol, the message recipient, and the custom message that AWS IoT Events sends when this alarm is invoked\.
 You define the recipient and custom message in an attribute property, so you can later customize these values for each asset based on this model\.
 You can use an existing attribute or create an attribute for each setting\.
 If you create an attribute, you can define its default value for all assets based on this asset model\.

+   In the **Notification settings** pane, do the following:

+   1. Choose **Enabled**\.
+**Note**
+If you choose **Disabled**, you and your team won't receive any alarm notifications\.

+   1. For **Recipient**, choose the recipient\.
 **Important**  <a name="alarm-notifications-sso-requirement"></a>
 You can send alarm notifications to AWS Single Sign\-On users\.
 To use this feature, you must enable AWS SSO\.
 You can only enable AWS SSO in one AWS Region at a time\.
 This means that you can define alarm notifications only in the Region where you enable AWS SSO\.
 For more information, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS Single Sign\-On User Guide*\.

-   In the **Notification settings** pane, do the following:

-   1. For **Function name**, choose the Lambda function that sends alarm notifications\.

    1. For **Protocol**, choose from the following options:
-      + **Text and email** – The alarm notifies AWS SSO users with an SMS message and an email\.
+      + **Email & text** – The alarm notifies AWS SSO users with an SMS message and an email message\.
-      + **Email** – The alarm notifies AWS SSO users with an email\.
+      + **Email** – The alarm notifies AWS SSO users with an email message\.
       + **Text** – The alarm notifies AWS SSO users with an SMS message\.

+   1. For **Sender**, choose the sender\.
+**Important**
+You must verify the sender email address in Amazon Simple Email Service \(Amazon SES\)\.
+For more information, see [Verifying email addresses in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-addresses-and-domains.html), in the *Amazon Simple Email Service Developer Guide*\.

+1. Specify the **Default asset state** for this alarm\.
+You can enable or disable this alarm for all assets that you create from this asset model in a later step\.

+1. In the **Advanced settings** pane, you can configure the permissions, the additional notification settings, the alarm state actions, the alarm model in SiteWise Monitor, and the acknowledge flow\.
+**Note**
+AWS IoT Events alarms require the following service roles:
+A role that AWS IoT Events assumes to send alarm state values to AWS IoT SiteWise\.
+A role that AWS IoT Events assumes to send data to Lambda\.
+You only need this role if your alarm sends notifications\.

+   In the **Permissions** pane, do the following:

+   1. For **AWS IoT Events role**, use an existing role or create a role with the required permissions\.
+This role requires the `iotsitewise:BatchPutAssetPropertyValue` permission and a trust relationship that allows iotevents\.amazonaws\.com to assume the role\.

+   1. For the **AWS IoT Events Lambda role**, use an existing role or create a role with the required permissions\.
+This role requires the `lambda:InvokeFunction` and `sso-directory:DescribeUser` permissions and a trust relationship that allows `iotevents.amazonaws.com` to assume the role\.

+1. \(Optional\) In the **Additional notification settings** pane, do the following:

    1. For **Recipient attribute**, you define an attribute whose value specifies the recipient of the notification\.
 You can choose AWS SSO users as recipients\.